thebishalprasad/Wynk-Music-Clone---React-Project-1---ofq02vi0zi2i/README.md

 <h2>Project Overview</h2>

-<p>This project is a clone of the popular music streaming platform, Ganna.
-It's a breakthrough project for me as it's the first time I've built a large-scale project without following any tutorials.
+<p>This project is a clone of the popular music streaming platform, Wynk It's a breakthrough project for me as it's the first time I've built a large-scale project without following any tutorials.
 Despite some code repetition and unconventional file structure, this project has been a great learning experience.</p>

 ## Live View